5 places to visit in January

 5. Kenya

-Sandwiched between a long and a short rainy period, January is a relatively dry month in Kenya filled with mostly warm and sunny days.
-It's technically summer here, but because the equator nearly divides the country in half, it doesn't truly have distinct seasons like summer or winter.
+Sandwiched between a long and a short rainy period, January is a relatively dry month in Kenya, filled with mostly warm and sunny days.
+It's technically summer here, but because the equator nearly divides the country in half, it doesn't truly have distinct seasons such as summer or winter.

-The average temperature in Nairobi is 68 degrees Fahrenheit (20 degrees Celsius), while the coast tends to always be hot and humid with an average January temperature of 81 degrees Fahrenheit (27 degrees Celsius).
+The average temperature in Nairobi is 68 degrees Fahrenheit (20 degrees Celsius), while the coast tends to always be hot and humid, with an average January temperature of 81 degrees Fahrenheit (27 degrees Celsius).

 Many visitors use Nairobi as a launching point for safaris.
-It being Kenya's capital and largest city, there are also many museums, galleries and parks to keep you busy during your stay.
-The Nairobi National Museum and the National Gallery are worth checking out.
-Nairobi National Park was Kenya's first national park.
+Kenya's capital and largest city also has many museums, galleries and parks to keep you busy during your stay.
+The Nairobi National Museum has a botanical garden and nature trail in addition to its art exhibits.
+(Kipande Road, Nairobi, Kenya; +254 20 3742131) The National Gallery has an interesting collection of African art, including a lot of colorful bead and cloth works.
+(Kenyatta Ave., Nairobi, Kenya; +254 20 3742131) Nairobi National Park was Kenya's first national park.
 It houses a diverse array of wildlife including the endangered black rhino, giraffes, cheetahs, lions, hyenas, leopards and buffalo.
-With a skyscraper backdrop and an electric fence separating animals and city, it makes for a one-of-a-kind experience.
-Take a day trip to Amboseli National Park and soak up the views of Tanazania's Mount Kilimanjaro.
-The Maasai Mara National Reserve is about five to six hours from Nairobi and this time of the year is excellent for viewing big cats, hippos, crocodiles and many newborn animals.
+With a skyscraper backdrop and an electric fence separating the animals and the city, it makes for a one-of-a-kind experience. (+254 20 2423423) Take a day trip to Amboseli National Park and soak up the views of Tanzania's Mount Kilimanjaro.
+The Maasai Mara National Reserve is about five to six hours from Nairobi, and this time of the year is excellent for viewing big cats, hippos, crocodiles and many newborn animals. (+254 20 2379407)

-Mombasa is Kenya's second-largest city and is on the Indian Ocean.
+Mombasa, on the Indian Ocean, is Kenya's second-largest city.
 With an estimated population of 1.2 million and a long history as an important trading post and port, Mombasa has all the culture you expect from a bigger city but also has some fantastic beaches.

 Diani Beach is probably the most popular in the area, and many argue the most beautiful.
-It has coral reefs, a relaxed atmosphere and about 6 miles of coastline.
-If you're interested in staying at a resort, Nyali Beach has many higher end accommodations and dining.
+It has coral reefs, a relaxed atmosphere and about six miles of coastline.
+If you're interested in staying at a resort, Nyali Beach has many higher-end accommodations and dining.

-If you're visting on January 1, take a trip to Lamu Island to watch a traditional Swahili dhow sailing race.
+If you're visiting on January 1, take a trip to Lamu Island to watch a traditional Swahili dhow sailing race.

-Note: This article was originally published in December 2017 and has been updated in November 2018.
-CNN's Forrest Brown contributed new material.